kes2401/code-institute-easter-hackathon/README.md

 Code Institute Easter 2019 Hackathon project

 ## Eggstatic Events
-The Easter Company is company that runs a five-day easter camp for kids.
-Their website will showcase the company's mission and the events hosted by the company.
+Eggstatic Events is a company that runs a five-day easter camp for kids aged between 5 and 12 years of age during their Easter holidays from school.
+The website will showcase the company's mission and the events hosted by the company.
+Users can also get in touch by using a contact form.

-### UX
+## UX
-This site is for parents who want to send their children to a company in the week leading up to Easter.
-The camp will host events over a five-day period.
-Children can also see what the camp is like via the website.
-Our website will also parents to book spaces for the children to join the camp.
+This site is for parents who want to send their children to a camp in the week leading up to Easter.
+The camp will host fun, child-friendly events over a five-day period.
+Children can also see what the camp is like via the website by checking out the images and videos on the media page.
+Our website will also allow parents to book spaces for the children to join the camp.

 * As a parent, I want to view what the company and the camp is like and decide whether I will send my child there.
-* As a child, I want to see what the camp is like by watching videos and looking at pictures of the camp.
+* As a child, I want to see what the camp is like by watching videos and looking at pictures of the camp and its events.

 ## Features
 This website features 5 pages: Main page, About, Events, Media and Contact.
 This gives the user - parent and / or child - a chance to see what the company does and what the camp will be like.

 ### Existing Features
-* Main page
+* Main page - allows users to get a first impression of the company and what events it runs.
 * About - allows users to find out more about the company by having them read text about what the company does.
 * Events - allows users to see the schedule for the camp and to buy tickets for those events.
 * Media - allows users to see what the camp is like visually through images and videos of events.